-Data from the test excavations at 20SA722, 20SA1251 and 20SA1276, particularly floral and faunal data, are also expected to allow an assessment of season of occupation.
-The presence of numerous charred hickory nuts and walnuts in several features at 20SA1276, strongly suggests a fall season of occupation.
+Data from the test excavations at 20SA722, 20SA1251, and 20SA1276, particularly floral and faunal data, are also expected to allow an assessment of season of occupation.
+The presence of numerous charred hickory nuts and walnuts in several features at 20SA1276 strongly suggests a fall season of occupation.
+The maize starch and wild rice phytoliths identified by Maria Raviele from cooking residue adhering to ceramic sherds at 20SA1276 also supports this seasonal assessment (Raviele 2010:97).
 Charred nutshells were also observed in flotation samples and from general excavation contexts at 20SA1251.
-Large quantities of spring spawning fish such as suckers, walleye and sturgeon have been recognized in the samples from 20SA722, suggesting that this site was occupied during the spring.
+Large quantities of spring spawning fish such as suckers, walleye, and sturgeon have been recognized in the samples from 20SA722 suggesting that this site was occupied during the spring.
 Turtle and mollusk shells also suggest warm season occupations.
 Other data, including the presence of shed deer antlers, beaver and other fur-bearing animals, charred acorns, and even charred maize cobs and kernels may suggest fall and winter occupations.
 However, assessment of these hypotheses awaits detailed analyses of the floral and faunal remains recovered from flotation samples.

-Based on the limited shovel-testing conducted at 20SA214, 20SA722, 20SA1251, 20SA1254, 20SA1276, and 20SA1277 during the 2000-2002, 2004-2006 field seasons (Sommer 2001, 2002, 2003, 2005, 2006); the test excavations conducted at 20SA1276 during the 2001, 2003 and 2004 field seasons, at 20SA1251 during the 2001 and 2002 field seasons and at 20SA722 in 2005-2009, buried or otherwise relatively intact archaeological deposits are probably the rule rather than the exception in the refuge.
-It is quite possible that Late Archaic/Early Woodland deposits are stratified below Middle and Late Woodland deposits at some of the sites, but this has yet to be demonstrated and it does not appear to be the case for 20SA722, 20SA1251 or 20SA1276.
-The 2006-2009 excavations at 20SA722 revealed clearly stratified late Prehistoric and Late Woodland components.
+Based on the limited shovel-testing conducted at 20SA214, 20SA722, 20SA1251, 20SA1254, 20SA1276, and 20SA1277 during the 2000-2002, 2004-2006 field seasons (Sommer 2001, 2002, 2003a, 2005, 2006); the test excavations conducted at 20SA1276 during the 2001, 2003 and 2004 field seasons, at 20SA1251 during the 2001 and 2002 field seasons, and at 20SA722 in 2005-2010 buried or otherwise relatively intact archaeological deposits are probably the rule rather than the exception in the refuge.
+It is quite possible that Late Archaic/Early Woodland deposits are stratified below Middle and Late Woodland deposits at some of the sites, but this has yet to be demonstrated and it does not appear to be the case for 20SA722 or 20SA1251.
+The presence of a few typologically Late Archaic/Early Woodland bifaces at 20SA1276 leaves open the potential for some stratified deposits at this site.
+Additional analysis of artifact distributions and, perhaps, additional radiocarbon dates may help sort this out.
+The 2006-2010 excavations at 20SA722 revealed clearly stratified late Prehistoric and Middle/early Late Woodland components.
 The relative scarcity of Late Archaic remains probably reflects the fact that much of the low-lying refuge may have been under water during large portions of this period.
 Further, if they are indeed present, deposits of this age are likely deeply buried and less subject to exposure through erosion.
 Buried archaeological deposits, especially stratified deposits, are extremely important because they are relatively undisturbed, often well-preserved, and in the case of stratified deposits, they allow detailed assessment of changing use of a particular landscape through time.
 Archaeologists have not had many opportunities to investigate buried or stratified deposits in the Saginaw Valley, thus adding to the potential significance of some of the archaeological sites recorded here.